Adaptation (film): Plot

 Donald, who is confident socially, pretends to be Charlie and interviews Orlean but finds her responses suspicious.
 He and Charlie follow Orlean to Florida, where she meets John Laroche, the orchid-stealing protagonist of the book and her secret lover.
 It is revealed that the Seminole wanted the ghost orchid to manufacture a mind-altering drug that causes fascination.

-Laroche introduces the drug to Orlean.
-After Laroche and Orlean catch Charlie observing them taking the drug and having sex, Orlean decides that Charlie must be killed to prevent him from exposing them.
+In a flashback to 1995, Laroche introduces the drug to Orlean after a long attempt at contact after his arrest.
+In the present, after Laroche and Orlean catch Charlie observing them taking the drug and having sex, Orlean decides that Charlie must be killed to prevent him from exposing them, though Laroche insists it is not necessary.

 Orlean forces Charlie to drive to the swamp at gunpoint, intending to kill him.
-Charlie and Donald escape and hide in the swamp, where they resolve their differences.
-Laroche accidentally shoots Donald.
-Charlie and Donald drive off but collide head-on with a ranger's truck.
+When she gets out of the car, Donald, who had followed them, overpowers her.
+He and Charlie escape and hide in the swamp, where they resolve their differences.

+The next morning, as they try to escape, Donald accidentally wakes a sleeping Laroche, who in turn accidentally shoots Donald.
+Charlie and Donald drive off in Orlean's car, but collide with a ranger's truck.
 Donald is ejected through the windshield and dies moments later, but Charlie is saved by the airbag and runs into the swamp to hide.

-There he is spotted by Laroche, who is killed by an alligator before he can kill Charlie.
-Orlean is later arrested.
+Moments later, he is spotted by Laroche, who is hesitant to kill him, though Orlean insists.
+Suddenly, an alligator emerges from the water and kills Laroche.
+Orlean weeps and says her life is over.
+She is later arrested, while Charlie is cared for and cleared.